Thanks to medical advances and healthier lifestyles, a growing number of us are enjoying longer lives.

 Your local council may be able to help your relative with the costs of a care home or, if they prefer to remain at home, with paying for carers, equipment and specialist services.

-The amount of funding that they will receive varies, and will be determined by a number of factors including:
+If they live in England or Northern Ireland, the amount of funding that they will receive varies, and will be determined by a number of factors including:

 - What their individual needs are (based on a care needs assessment)